violetavivi/violetavivi.github.io/_publications/Structured-interactions-as-a-stabilizing-mechanism-for-competitive-ecosystems.md

 ---
-title: "*Structured interactions as a stabilizing mechanism for competitive ecosystems"
+title: "Structured interactions as a stabilizing mechanism for competitive ecosystems"
 collection: publications
 permalink: /publication/Structured-interactions-as-a-stabilizing-mechanism-for-competitive-ecosystems
 excerpt: 'How can the spatial location and interaction range be stabilizing?'